 Federal grant cost expert Rex Porter will provide hands-on insights into applying cost rules and using indirect cost rates.
-You will learn detailed federal allowable cost information and guidance found very few other places.
+You will learn detailed indirect cost information and guidance found in very few other places.

 - Allowable Costs